Fabri-D/IBM-AIEngineering-FinalProject/README.md

 ## Conclusion

 This project demonstrates how deep learning can be applied to real-world problems, such as fault detection in critical infrastructure.
 The model shows promising results and could be further refined for practical deployment.

+## Dataset Notice

+The dataset used for training was provided for educational purposes through the IBM AI Engineering Professional Certificate.

+The dataset itself is not included or redistributed in this repository.